Continuing my look at reads of 2020…

 The Doll Who Ate His Mother

 This is a tough book to rate, but when you understand this is Ramsey Campbell’s debut novel, the good and bad points fall into place.
 If you love Campbell’s work, this is a glimpse of a fledgling writer.
 If you’ve never read Campbell before, don’t start with this, for the author went on to bigger and better things garnering recognition well deserved.
 The story is also dated — understandably, written over 40 years ago.
 What people expected, accepted, and found frightening was entirely different back then.
-So was depth required.
-Both a horror story with satanic elements, and a thriller involving a disturbed boy perhaps corrupted by the perverse beliefs of those who raised him, alas, the book’s greatest flaw is the lack of menace (for a modern audience).
+So was the depth required.
+Both a horror story with satanic elements, and a thriller involving a disturbed boy perhaps corrupted by the perverse beliefs of those who raised him.
+Alas, the book’s greatest flaw is the lack of menace (for a modern audience).
 I also spotted what should have been a surprise, but such is an annoying habit of mine.
 Some will dislike the surreal sauntering sensation the book invokes, but this lends a strange uneasy appeal to the narrative and can be forgiven as a writer finding his voice — and a distinctive voice it now is to those who appreciate his work.
 Still, there were moments when simple everyday things came across as overly described to where I had to read a sentence twice.
 Ultimately, the book fails to fall into the horror category for me, and it lacks a depth that left me feeling there’s more to explore, leaving characters shallow.
 The best and spookiest scene comes toward the end and takes place in a basement, and something about this still lingers, like seeing only the surface of a story through a murky window pane.

 The Wise Friend